 The majority of endowment funds are invested and maintained on a pooled basis using the unit share method of allocating earnings.
-At June 30, 2019 and 2018, pooled endowment funds totaled \$236,326 and \$224,648, respectively.
+At June 30, 2020 and 2019, pooled endowment funds totaled \$235,797 and \$236,326, respectively.
 The Foundation maintains two separate endowment pools: the main pool and the ESG (environmental, social and governance) pool.
-The ESG pool was established in 2015 for donors who wish to have their endowment gifts invested using ESG principals, and initially consisted of two endowed funds.
-While each pool is comprised of a distinct set of investments in response to differing asset allocation targets, the pools are otherwise managed in the same fashion, including, but not limited to Board oversight, unitization methodology and payout rates, in accordance with the Foundation's investment policy statement.
+The ESG pool was established in 2015 for donors who wish to have their endowment gifts invested using ESG principals.
+While each pool is comprised of a distinct set of investments in response to differing asset allocation targets, the pools are otherwise managed in the same fashion, including but not limited to Board oversight, unitization methodology and payout rates, in accordance with the Foundation's investment policy statement.
 Investment results of the two pools are not commingled but each endowed fund receives on a pro rata basis the market activity and distributions attributable to its pool.
-The market values of the main pool at June 30, 2019 and 2018 were \$195,893 and \$221,599, respectively.
-The market values of the ESG pool at June 30, 2019 and 2018 were \$40,433 and \$3,049, respectively.
-The increase in the ESG pool in 2019 (and the corresponding decrease in the main pool) is primarily attributable to a transfer of \$36,084 in four endowed funds from the main pool to the ESG pool, as approved by the Foundation's Investment & Finance Committee.
+The market values of the main pool at June 30, 2020 and 2019 were \$195,159 and \$195,893, respectively.
+The market values of the ESG pool at June 30, 2020 and 2019 were \$40,638 and \$40,433, respectively.

 As provided for under UPMIFA, the Foundation applies the "total return" concept to distributions, so that endowment yield (dividends and interest) and accumulated net gains may be utilized to fund distributions.
-For fiscal years 2019 and 2018, the payout to purpose rate was 4.25% and the administration fee component was 1%, both based on the twelve quarter-rolling average market value per unit, for a total distribution rate of 5.25%.
+For fiscal years 2020 and 2019, the payout to purpose rate was 4.25% and the administration fee component was 1%, both based on the twelve quarter-rolling average market value per unit, for a total distribution rate of 5.25%.
 The administrative fee component of the annual distribution for spending covers general and administrative costs associated with the management of investments and fiduciary requirements of the Foundation.
 The distribution rate is reviewed and approved by the Board annually.

 When combined with new gifts, the payout to purpose rate in the spending formula for the pooled endowment provides stability for support of ongoing programs.
-Total endowment income distributed and used for operations for 2019 and 2018 was \$11,228 and \$10,813, respectively.
-Of the total annual distributions, the Foundation distributed to UNH for endowed programs (i.e., payout to purpose) for restricted current use from pooled endowment funds \$9,044 and \$8,688 for the years ended June 30, 2019 and 2018, respectively.
-To support the annual distributions in 2019 and 2018, accumulated returns of \$8,885 and \$9,086 were utilized, respectively.
-As a result of investment activities and annual distributions, the endowment pool experienced a net decrease of \$89 in 2019 and a net increase of \$5,066 in 2018.
+Total endowment income distributed and used for operations for 2020 and 2019 was \$11,765 and \$11,228, respectively.
+Of the total annual distributions, the Foundation distributed to UNH for endowed programs (i.e., payout to purpose) for restricted current use from pooled endowment funds \$9,493 and \$9,044 for the years ended June 30, 2020 and 2019, respectively.
+To support the annual distributions in 2020 and 2019, accumulated returns of \$10,086 and \$8,885 were utilized, respectively.
+As a result of investment activities and annual distributions, the endowment pool experienced a net decrease of \$8,443 in 2020 and a net decrease of \$89 in 2019.

-All distributions were made from pooled endowment funds in 2019 and 2018.
+All distributions were made from pooled endowment funds in 2020 and 2019.
 There were no cases where endowment funds had a market value less than 90% of the historical book value as of the beginning of the calendar year, which is the Foundation's payout curtailment policy threshold.
-The aggregate amount by which the Foundation's true endowment funds had market value below their original gift value was \$111 and \$8 as of June 30, 2019 and 2018, respectively.
-For 2019, the percentage of dollars underwater is 0.06% of the total market value of true endowment funds.
+The aggregate amount by which the Foundation's true endowment funds had market value below their original gift value was \$276 and \$111 as of June 30, 2020 and 2019, respectively.
+For 2020, the percentage of dollars underwater is 0.15% of the total market value of true endowment funds.

-Similar funds are comprised of life income and annuity funds totaling \$5,280 and \$4,400 as of June 30, 2019 and 2018, respectively.
+Similar funds are comprised of life income and annuity funds totaling \$4,143 and \$5,280 as of June 30, 2020 and 2019, respectively.